nayash/smarter-launcher/README.md

 Note: The wallpaper is not part of the launcher.
 It's a Live Wallpaper I had developed last year.
 It's on PlayStore ![Matrix LiveWallpaper](https://play.google.com/store/apps/details?id=com.outliers.matrixlivewallpaper).

+## TODO (priority items)
+* Support for adding widgets
+* Restoring historical data in case of reinstall even if apps list has changed. (normal case where the apps are same is already supported)
+* Large Margin Nearest Neighbour algorithm implementation
+* capture app launches from "recent tasks" list (will support it only if I find a legitimate way supported by Android)

 ## Credits
 * The algorithm was introduced in the paper: https://jit.ndhu.edu.tw/article/viewFile/2061/2073
 * App logo is designed by combining the logos from FlatIcons.
 Links to authors' page: